 docs-builder

 Tip

-Documentation lives in many repositories across Elastic.
-If you're unsure which repository to clone, you can use the "Edit this page" link on any documentation page to determine where the source file lives.
+Documentation is hosted in many repositories across Elastic.
+If you're unsure which repository to clone, you can use the Edit this page link on any documentation page to determine the location of the source file.

 git clone https://github.com/elastic/docs-content.git

 We write docs in Markdown.
-Refer to our syntax guide for the flavor of Markdown that we support and all of our custom directives that enable you to add a little extra pizzazz to your docs.
+Refer to our syntax guide for the flavor of Markdown we support and all of our custom directives that enable you to add a little extra pizzazz to your docs.

+docs-builder